miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

 # Python binding

-To install the python binding dependencies do the following:
+Depending on your system you may need *sudo* or not on the following:

-    $ sudo python3 -mpip install -r requirements.txt
+    $ python3 -mpip install -r requirements.txt

- or
+you can also install it locally:

     $ python3 -mpip install -r requirements.txt --user

-if root permissions are not available.

 This will install antlr4 python3 runtime and other misc packages used to process JSON and XML files on the generated syntax trees